derebaba/Calendar/README.md

 # Calendar

 ## How to run the application
-Open the .sln file with Visal Studio and run.
+Open the .sln file with Visual Studio and run.

 ## Possible improvement
 In a larger application, there would be a service layer or repository layer (or both) between pages and database.
 Tests would test those layers instead of directly testing the pages.